WordPress/performance/modules/images/webp-uploads/readme.txt

 == Description ==

-This plugin adds a WebP uploads module to the [performance plugin](https://wordpress.org/plugins/performance-lab/), enabling WebP support for media uploads within the WordPress application, when this module is enabled.
+This plugin adds WebP support for media uploads within the WordPress application.

-This plugin is intended to be used alongside the [performance plugin](https://wordpress.org/plugins/performance-lab/), and will not function as a standalone plugin.
-The performance plugin may be obtained [here](https://wordpress.org/plugins/performance-lab/).

 == Installation ==